Rangers vs. Yankees Player Props Betting Odds

-You can see player prop bet odds for Marcus Semien, Gleyber Torres and others on the Texas Rangers and New York Yankees ahead of their matchup at 8:05 PM ET on Friday at Globe Life Field.
+Player prop bet odds for Marcus Semien, Gleyber Torres and others are available when the Texas Rangers host the New York Yankees at Globe Life Field on Saturday (at 7:05 PM ET).

 Bet on this matchup or its props with DraftKings!